cypraeno/csr-schema/docs/material.md

 A `Material` MUST be created before it is used.

 ## Types
-The current list of all available types are:
+The current list of all available material types are:
 - Emissive
 - Lambertian
 - Metal